jonknoxdotcom/shalist/README.md

 ## Detailed command descriptions

 ### 1. Generate - creating new JSF file
 Produces a JSF file (to STDOUT) for the current working directory.
 Short form `gen`.
 Can use `--path` or `-p` to select a path other than cwd.
-Can use `--out` or `-o` to specify file to write to.
+Optional filename for output.
 ```
 shalist generate
 shalist generate > myfiles.jsf
+shalist generate myfiles.jsf
 shalist generate -p Desktop/
-shalist generate -o myfiles.jsf
-shalist gen -p /mnt/thumbdrive -o oldthumb.jsf
+shalist gen -p /mnt/thumbdrive oldthumb.jsf
 ```

 ### 2. Update an existing JSF file